 Options for Breast Implant Surgery – Implant Fill, Size, Texture, Shape, Projection, Placement and Incision

 One of the biggest decisions you’ll make about Breast Augmentation or Breast Implant Surgery is the type of breast implant you want to use.

-- In Australia, the most popular breast implants used by specialist plastic surgeons are the respected brands, Mentor Implants and Motiva implants.
+In Australia, the most popular breast implants specialist plastic surgeons use are either, Mentor or Motiva implants.

 Things to consider when choosing the best breast implants

 If you’re very thin or athletic you need to ask yourself if you have adequate body fat for coverage of the implant.

 Skin condition/elasticity and resiliency.
 In other words, will it hold an implant or do you need a breast lift along with your breast implants to get the look you want to achieve.

 What you’re aiming for in terms of augmentation and cleavage results.
 Another thing to consider is what the breast implants are made of in terms of the outer casing (shell) and internal contents (fill).